First Amendment Attorney

 The word “pornography” is not a legal term of art.
 Instead, it is a word that generally refers to all forms of sexually-explicit media.
 Erotic speech is presumed to be protected by the First Amendment, just like speech dealing with violence, drugs, or other controversial topics.
 However, the courts have determined that sexually-explicit expression can cross an uncertain line which makes the material legally “obscene” and therefore unprotected by the First Amendment.
 The three-part test for obscenity comes from the case of Miller v.
 California,413 U.S. 15 (1973), and focuses on whether…

-(a) The average person, applying contemporary community standards, would find that the material, taken as a whole, appeals to the prurient interest in sex, nudity or excretion, (b) based on contemporary community standards, the material contains patently offensive representations or descriptions of nudity or sexual activities, and (c) taken as a whole, the material lack serious literary, artistic, political or scientific value.
+(a) The average person, applying contemporary community standards, would find that the material, taken as a whole, appeals to the prurient interest in sex, nudity, or excretion, (b) based on contemporary community standards, the material contains patently offensive representations or descriptions of nudity or sexual activities, and (c) taken as a whole, the material lack serious literary, artistic, political or scientific value.

-Although this test is inherently vague, it has survived numerous constitutional challenges spanning four decades, and remains the applicable legal test even today.
+Although this test is inherently vague, it has survived numerous constitutional challenges spanning four decades and remains the applicable legal test even today.
 The advent of the Internet has resulted in questions about the continued viability of the “community standards” element of the Miller Test, given the difficulty of website publishers to block local geographic jurisdictions from receipt of materials placed online.
 See Mr. Walters’ law review article, here.
 At least one federal appellate court, for the Ninth Circuit, has ruled that Internet material must be judged by “national standards” as opposed to those of the local, geographic community.
 However, other courts still apply local community standards to the obscenity analysis.
 The geographic scope of this ‘local’ community can vary from a county, a tri-county area, a judicial circuit, or an entire state.
 The judge presiding over the obscenity prosecution decides what the scope of the community will be in that particular case.

 While it is illegal to sell, transport, or distribute obscenity, it is not illegal to possess obscene materials in one’s own home, under the right of privacy derived from the First Amendment.

 Indecent speech, while legal, can be subjected to age restrictions for purchase or viewing.
-Many attempts to restrict indecent speech on the Internet have failed, due to First Amendment concerns and conflict with the ‘dormant commerce clause’ of the U.S. Constitution.
-However, state laws imposing age restrictions on access to sexually explicit magazines, video tapes, and DVDs, have been upheld, and are routinely enforced.
+Many attempts to restrict indecent speech on the Internet have failed, due to First Amendment concerns and conflict with the ‘dormant commerce clause of the U.S. Constitution.
+However, state laws imposing age restrictions on access to sexually explicit magazines, videotapes, and DVDs, have been upheld, and are routinely enforced.

 Sexually explicit material depicting minors is considered child pornography and is illegal at the state and federal levels.
 Promoting erotic material as containing depictions of minors, even if all models are over 18, can still be illegal under federal ‘pandering’ laws.
 Erotic content that depicts adults who appear to be under 18, due to their youthful look or makeup, is not child pornography.
 Various attempts to criminalize ‘apparent’ child pornography depicting only adults have failed, although such material could still be deemed obscene.

 Producers of erotic material are required to comply with complicated records keeping and labeling laws found at 18 U.S.C. s.
 2257 and 28 C.F.R. s.
 75.1, et seq (“Section 2257”).
-Walters Law Group launched a mobile application in 2013, called Quick2257, to assist producers with compilation of the mandatory age records associated with erotic media.
+Walters Law Group launched a mobile application in 2013, called Quick2257, to assist producers with the compilation of the mandatory age records associated with erotic media.
 The constitutionality of Section 2257 has been called into question by recent court decisions.

 Can my employer fire me for things I say at work, or in my off time?

 The First Amendment applies only to government employers, not to private employers.
 For example, teachers at public schools enjoy First Amendment rights regarding their employment activity, while teachers at private schools do not.
-Government employers are prohibited from terminating employees as a result of their speech on matters of public concern, unless the speech interferes with their job efficiency.
-Speech relating to matters that do not fall within the definition of ‘public concern‘ may be used as a basis to terminate employees, even if the speech occurs on the employee‘s free time.
+Government employers are prohibited from terminating employees as a result of their speech on matters of public concern unless the speech interferes with their job efficiency.
+Speech relating to matters that do not fall within the definition of ‘public concern‘ may be used as a basis to terminate employees, even if the speech occurs in the employee‘s free time.